- Independent Scholar

 - "Dangerous Verses: Alexander Pushkin and the Ethics of Inspiration"

-A faculty fellow in Notre Dame’s Nanovic Institute for European Studies and co-director of Notre Dame’s Program in Russian and East European Studies since 2008, Professor Gillespie was the recipient of a fellowship from the National Endowment for the Humanities in 2005-2006.
-She has received recognition in several international competitions for her translations of Russian poetry into English, including first prize in the 2012 Compass Awards, second prize in the 2011 Compass Awards, and joint third prize in the 2011 Joseph Brodsky/Stephen Spender translation competition.
+During her tenure at the University of Notre Dame, Professor Gillespie was a faculty fellow at the Nanovic Institute for European Studies and co-director of the Program in Russian and East European Studies (2008-2016).
+She was the recipient of a fellowship from the National Endowment for the Humanities in 2005-2006 and has received recognition in several international competitions for her translations of Russian poetry into English, including first prize in the 2012 Compass Awards, second prize in the 2011 Compass Awards, and joint third prize in the 2011 Joseph Brodsky/Stephen Spender translation competition.